Salk-Harnessing-Plants-Initiative/DSLR-barcode-imaging-guide/README.md

 # DSLR camera x barcode imaging guide
 Control a Sony A7RII camera (normal DSLR camera) from a Windows computer and integrate with barcode scanning to image some artifacts at higher throughput / productivity.
+Suppose you had barcode or QR code labels for each of your artifacts (plants, in our case).
+This guide will allow you to set the filename of each image as the value scanned from the label.

 # Hardware
 - Sony A7RII camera